 What is the Manningham Arts Advisory Committee?
 1. Purpose The Manningham Arts Advisory Committee (MAAC) will provide strategic advice to Council on how to ensure Manningham maintains a vibrant, diverse, culturally relevant, and economically impactful and sustainable arts sector.
 The MAAC will strengthen the voice of artists and arts professionals and help ensure Manningham's arts programming reflects and engages with the contemporary community.
 The MAAC provides a formal way for Council to seek input and guidance from the community.
 The guidance is used to support quality decision making and help Council to achieve its goals and objectives under the Council Plan.
-The MAAC will act in an advisory capacity only and has no 2.
-Role and Objectives Council Plan.
 The MAAC will act in an advisory capacity only and has no delegated authority to make decisions on behalf of Council.
-3. Delegated Authority The role of the MAAC is to provide a direct link between Council and artists, creative industries professionals and arts audiences in the community.
+2. Role and Objectives The role of the MAAC is to provide a direct link between Council and artists, creative industries professionals and arts audiences in the community.
 MAAC members will: Provide advice regarding best practice for the commissioning and management of public art and indoor artworks that are to be accessioned into the Manningham Art Collection.
 Provide broad advice and recommendations relating to arts and cultural planning matters.
 Be invited to form sub-committees or join tender panels for the assessment of public artwork commissions and commissions/acquisitions of indoor artworks for the Manningham Art Collection.
 Provide strategic advice and direction on the development and review of key Council strategies, policies and plans, specifically those relating to the arts, economic development, urban design and community infrastructure.
 Contribute to the work of other advisory committees where relevant as subject matter experts.
-Report to Council via an annual report regarding MAAC's activities, advice and achievements. and Decision Making Advisory committees provide advice to Council and officers to assist their decision making.
+Report to Council via an annual report regarding MAAC's activities, advice and achievements.
+3. Delegated Authority and Decision Making Advisory committees provide advice to Council and officers to assist their decision making.
 In accordance with section 124 of the Local Government Act 2020, it is an offence for a councillor to direct or seek to direct a member of Council staff in the performance of specific types of tasks and specifies a maximum penalty level.